AlexGustafsson/homebridge-wol/README.md

 _Note: the Macbook example uses caffeinate in order to keep the computer alive after the initial wake-up.
 See [this issue](https://github.com/AlexGustafsson/homebridge-wol/issues/30#issuecomment-368733512) for more information._

 _Note: the Windows example requires the samba-common package to be installed on the server.
-If you're on Windows 10 and you're signing in with a Microsoft account, the command should use your local username instead of your Microsoft ID (e-mail)._
+If you're on Windows 10 and you're signing in with a Microsoft account, the command should use your local username instead of your Microsoft ID (e-mail).
+Also note that you may or may not need to run `net rpc` with `sudo`._

 ###### Options